 The University of Law Birmingham campus is set in the heart of the UK’s second largest city.
 Birmingham boasts one of the largest concentrations of leading law firms and lawyers outside of London, making it a great place to study.

 Priding themselves on being a hotbed of culture and diversity, there are numerous reasons to visit the thriving city.
-However, today we’re taking a look at the top 5 reasons to study in Birmingham.
+Today we’re looking at the top 5 reasons to study in Birmingham.

 Shop ‘til you drop